 A company is not required by law to apply its global policies, and in particular its internal disciplinary rules, to employees working in Hong Kong.
 Although this will be a matter of policy for the employer, the presence of and adherence to a mature set of disciplinary rules can provide an effective evidential trail to demonstrate due grounds for dismissal of an employee in breach of contract.
 There is no requirement that these rules be agreed or approved by a representative body of the employees (if any), or that they be filed with, or approved by, any government authority.
 It is not essential for employees to have agreed to the rules, but it is recommended that they be incorporated into the employees' contracts of employment.

-As mentioned in Section II, Hong Kong has four pieces of legislation dealing with discrimination.
+Hong Kong has four pieces of legislation dealing with discrimination (the Disability Discrimination Ordinance, the Family Status Discrimination Ordinance, the Race Discrimination Ordinance and the Sex Discrimination Ordinance).
 Under each of these, an employer can incur vicarious liability for acts of discrimination against an employee, regardless of whether the employer knew about the act or whether it was carried out with its approval.
 The employer will have a defence to a claim for discrimination if it can prove that it took such steps as were reasonably practicable to prevent an employee from carrying out that act, or from carrying out acts of that description in the course of employment.
 Given this, it will be important for the employer to include a robust anti-discrimination policy in its internal rules.
 This should be backed by training for employees, particularly those in the human resources department, on the employer's anti-discrimination practices.
 A record should be kept of the application of these rules and the policy to be able to support the aforementioned defence.
 The Equal Opportunities Commission has published codes of practice for each of the areas of discrimination covered by the legislation and these should be used as reference points for the drafting of any internal rules on discrimination applicable to Hong Kong-based employees.

 There is no requirement that an employer's rules must be written in any particular language.
 However, it is important that the employer be sensitive to cultural and linguistic differences between employees of different ethnic backgrounds to ensure that all employees are able to read and understand these rules in their first language.